piekstra/newrelic-mcp-server/README.md

 - Ensure your API key starts with `NRAK`
 - Verify the key has the necessary permissions
 - Check if you're using the correct region (US/EU)
+- If using keychain storage, verify credentials are stored with `manage_credentials` action="status"
+- Try re-running `newrelic-mcp-setup` if keychain access fails

 ### Rate Limiting